kind2-mc/kind2/doc/usr/content/2_input/1_lustre.md

 An assumption over a node `n` is a constraint one must respect in order to use `n` legally.
-It cannot mention the outputs of `n` in the current state, but refering to outputs under a `pre` is fine.
+It cannot mention the outputs of `n` in the current state, but referring to outputs under a `pre` is fine.

 The idea is that it does not make sense to ask the caller to respect some constraints over the outputs of `n`, as the caller has no control over them